startupengine/startupengine/README.md

 # StartupEngine: the CMS for Startups

-StartupEngine is a beautiful &amp; open-source content, marketing, and analytics platform **for startups**.
+A beautiful & open-source platform for launching startups.

 Powered by [Contentful](https://contentful.com), [Laravel](https://laravel.com), and [Webslides](https://github.com/webslides/webslides/).